DiogoP98/Polynomial-Calculator/Trabalho1/README.md

                   ?- simpoly(2*x^2+3*x^2+5*x^3,X).
                   X = 5*x^2+5*x^3.

-   * scalepoly/3 - multiplies one polynomial as expression by a scalar resulting in a second polynomial.
+   * scalepoly/3 - that multiplies one polynomial as expression by a scalar resulting in a second polynomial.
 The first 2 arguments are assumed to be ground.
 The returned polynomial is already simplified.

                   ?- scalepoly(2*x^2+3*x^2+5*x^3,2,X).
                   X = 10*x^2+10*x^3.